awsdocs/aws-encryption-sdk-docs/doc_source/java-example-code.md

         srcFile = args[0];

         // In this example, we generate a random key.
 In practice,
-        // you would get a key from an existing store.
-        SecretKey cryptoKey = retrieveEncryptionKey();
+        // you would get a key from an existing store SecretKey cryptoKey = retrieveEncryptionKey();

         // Create a JCE master key provider using the random key and an AES-GCM encryption algorithm JceMasterKey masterKey = JceMasterKey.getInstance(cryptoKey, "Example", "RandomKey", "AES/GCM/NoPadding");

-        // Instantiate the SDK
+        // Instantiate the SDK.
+        // This builds the AwsCrypto client with the RequireEncryptRequireDecrypt commitment policy,
+        // which enforces that this client only encrypts using committing algorithm suites and enforces
+        // that this client will only decrypt encrypted messages that were created with a committing algorithm suite.
+        // This is the default commitment policy if you build the client with `AwsCrypto.builder().build()`
+        // or `AwsCrypto.standard()`.
-        AwsCrypto crypto = new AwsCrypto();
+        final AwsCrypto crypto = AwsCrypto.builder()
+                .withCommitmentPolicy(CommitmentPolicy.RequireEncryptRequireDecrypt)
+                .build();

         // Create an encryption context to identify this ciphertext Map<String, String> context = Collections.singletonMap("Example", "FileStreaming");

-        // Because the file might be too large to load into memory, we stream the data, instead of
+        // Because the file might be to large to load into memory, we stream the data, instead of
         //loading it all at once.
         FileInputStream in = new FileInputStream(srcFile);
         CryptoInputStream<JceMasterKey> encryptingStream = crypto.createEncryptingStream(masterKey, in, context);